joelchelliah/simple-repl-in-haskell/README.md

   1. **Read** the given input, and parse it into a data structure that can be evaluated.
   2. **Evaluate** the parsed expression, based on a set of rules.
   3. **Print** the result of the evaluated expression.
-  4. **Repeat** (loop) until signaled to stop.
+  4. **Loop** (repeat) until signaled to stop.

-REPLs are most commonly associated with programming languages, where they are used as an interactive shell for interpreting the code written that language.
+REPLs are most commonly associated with programming languages, where they are used as an interactive shell for interpreting the code written in that language.
 Most languages often come with such REPLs already bundled into their toolkit (e.g. Ruby's [IRB](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell), or Haskell's [GHCi](https://wiki.haskell.org/GHC/GHCi)).
 These days, there's also an ever-growing number of online REPLs that support several different languages, such as [repl.it](https://repl.it/site/about).